Korrigan/orchester/tools/README.md

 - A user 'orchester' with a homedir in /home/orchester
 - A group 'supervisor' (orchester must be member of this group)
-- Supervisord properly configured to allow supervisor group membres to use supervisorctl
+- Supervisord properly configured to allow supervisor group membres to use supervisorctl (chown root:supervisor and chmod 770 on /var/run/supervisor.sock)

-You must have to links (no need to create a valid directory structure, deploy scripts will take care of it):
+You must have 2 symlinks (no need to create a valid directory structure, deploy scripts will take care of it) for orchester config:

  - `ln -fs /home/orchester/orchester.io/orchester-master/current/etc/orchester-master/supervisor.conf /etc/supervisor/conf.d/orchester-master.conf`
  - `ln -fs /home/orchester/orchester.io/orchester-node/current/etc/orchester-node/supervisor.conf /etc/supervisor/conf.d/orchester-node.conf`